pawpoise/pawpoise.github.io/_posts/2018-2-27-Introduction.md

 # What did Text ever do to you?

-The aim of this blog is document my experiments with animating text presentation.
+The main aim of this blog is document my experiments with animating text presentation.
 This is intended to go well beyond the usual ideas of simply having text fade in or fade out or maybe flying in from the left or the right or even zooming or shrinking to a size.

 ## smaller header